 ASTRO - An update to the 2011 Guideline was published in early 2018.
-The new recommendations support the use of AWBI for all ages, all stages when nodes will not be treated separately, and in patients who have received any type chemotherapy.
+The new recommendations support the use of AWBI for all ages, all stages when nodes will not be treated separately, and in patients who have received any type of chemotherapy.
 The consensus was that when a boost is not given, a dose of 40 Gy in 15 fractions or 42.5 Gy in 16 fractions is favored.
-In homogeneity greater that 107% in the central axis is no longer an exclusion.
-The panel recommended that the volume of tissue receiving >105% should be minimized irrespective of dose schedule.
+Inhomogeneity greater than 107% in the central axis is no longer an exclusion.
+The panel recommended that the volume of tissue receiving more than 105% should be minimized irrespective of dose schedule.